Project-Laminate/LesionView/README.md

 ### For Lesion Review:
 - Use the visualization tools to examine lesions across the two time points.
 - Review each lesion and mark it as "keep", "draft", or "delete".
+- Edit each lesion and mark it as "Merge", "Clone 1", "Clone 2", or "Reset".
 - Click "SAVE .nii"
 - Use other software like *fsleyes* to edit lesions in draft.nii and merge it with clean.nii as the final lesion mask